Concert 121: Saturday 19 June 2010 St Andrew's Church, Linton Road, Oxford

 July 1986

-[ * Note from conductor Geoffrey Bushell: The flower festival was organised by my mother Doris Bushell]
+[ * Note: The flower festival was organised by from conductor Geoffrey Bushell's mother Doris Bushell]

 St Giles Orchestra offered a varied and demanding programme on Saturday in Pusey House Chapel under conductor Geoffrey Bushell.